 Call Federal Card Controls by CardValet® gives our members the ability to receive transaction alerts and actively manage their debit and credit card usage by defining when, where and how their cards are used.
 View a demo or download from the appropriate app store links below.

-- Begin by letting Call Federal know if you feel you have been exposed to a scam involving one of your CFCU accounts.
+- Notify a Call Federal representative right away if you feel you have been exposed to a scam involving one of your Call Federal accounts.

-- If you feel you have given or entered any information that you now suspect might be used fraudulently, please call us immediately at 804-274-1200 so we can block your accounts and help you as soon as possible.
+- If you feel you have given or entered any information that you now suspect might be used fraudulently, please call us immediately at 804-274-1200.
+We can block your accounts and begin assisting you right away.

 - To report a scam to the authorities, contact the Internet Crime Complaint Center (IC3).
 This group is a partnership between the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BJA).

-Call Federal Credit Union does NOT send emails or text messages that ask you to enter your personal information, account information or Visa Card information for any reason.
+Call Federal Credit Union does NOT send emails or text messages that ask you to enter your personal or account information for any reason.
+Should you receive such a message, contact us immediately.
 DO NOT respond to any emails/text messages or click on any of the links within the messages.